7.3 CCD Operation and Feasibility Considerations

 At launch in 1997, the median dark rate (excluding hot pixels) for the STIS CCD was about 0.0015 e/s.
 The on-orbit environment causes radiation damage which, over time, increases both the dark current and the number of hot pixels.
 The CCD is annealed once every four weeks by turning off the thermo-electric cooler (TEC) which allows the CCD to warm from its usual operating temperature near 83° C to approximately +5° C. While this slows the effects of radiation damage it does not eliminate it.
 By the time that the STIS Side-1 electronics failed in May 2001, the median dark rate had increased to about 0.004 e/s.

 As the Side-2 electronics lack a working temperature sensor at the detector itself, the CCD can no longer be maintained at a fixed temperature, and this causes both the temperature of the CCD chip and the dark current to vary as the temperature of the HST aft-shroud environment into which the STIS CCD TEC radiates heat changes.
 This leads to fluctuations of the CCD dark current on short time scales as HST changes its orientation with respect to the Sun and Earth and moves in and out of the Earth’s shadow, as well as on longer time scales where the heat input can vary due to the annual changes of the Earth’s distance from the Sun, the degradation of HST’s thermal insulation, and the heat inputs from other HST instruments.
 While the CCD detector temperature can no longer be directly measured, it has been shown that the temperature of the CCD housing (available in the telemetry value OCCDHTAV) can be used as a surrogate for the detector temperature.
 The dark current scales are observed to increase by between 5% and 10% for each degree increase in housing temperature, depending upon the individual pixel and when the exposure was taken in the lifetime of STIS.
-This is approximated by a 7%/° C correction, (see STIS ISR 2001-03 for additional details).
+This is approximated by a 7%/° C correction, (see STIS ISR 2001-03 and STIS ISR 2018-05 for additional details).

 The combination of radiation damage and the resulting loss of charge transfer efficiency (Section 7.3.7), also results in a dark current that is no longer distributed uniformly over the detector.
 The effective dark current is much lower near the top of the detector, close to the readout register.
 This provides another reason to utilize the E1 aperture positions when observing faint objects (see Section 7.3.8).
 The trend for the dark current both at the center of the detector and near the top of the chip at the E1 aperture positions is shown in Figure 7.8.
 In this figure, all measured dark values have been scaled to a CCD housing temperature of 18° C, which is typical of values observed during September 2009.
 We expect that the CCD dark current will continue to increase with time and note that the scatter in the dark current values has increased when compared to the scatter in dark current values for darks taken prior to SM4.
 See STIS ISR 2012-02 for detailed information on the behavior of the CCD dark current after SM4.
-For use in the STIS ETC for Cycle 31, we have adopted dark current values of 0.025, 0.030, and 0.036 e/s; these values are the expected values at the detector bottom, middle, and top (near the E1 position) during April 2024.
+For use in the STIS ETC for Cycle 33, we have adopted dark current values of 0.039, 0.033, and 0.027 e/s; these values are the expected values at the detector bottom, middle, and top (near the E1 position) during April 2026.

 Figure 7.8: STIS CCD Dark Current History.